jyoungblood/0x00-laravel-deploy/readme.md

-### On the server:
+# C - Installation - On the server

 Next, we'll add the codebases to the server, install necessary composer packages

-Log in to your server (via SSH, as the cPanel user mentioned earlier), and in your site home directory (`/home/example/`) run the following commands:
+1 - Log in to your server (via SSH, as the cPanel user mentioned earlier), and in your site home directory (`/home/example/`) run the following commands:
 ```
 $ mkdir laravel && cd laravel
 $ git clone git@bitbucket.org:$user/$repo.git production && cd production